 Phonics at school

-In order to build phonemic awareness in all children, at Princess Margaret School we start teaching phonics from the first year children join the school.
+In order to build phonemic awareness in all children, at Princess Margaret International School we start teaching phonics from the first year children join the school.
 Phonology is the study of the unconscious rules governing speech-sound production.
 In contrast, phonetics is the study of the way in which speech sounds are articulated, and phonics is the system by which symbols represent sounds in an alphabetic writing system.

 Embedded picture mnemonics incorporate a hint of the sound in each letter to help build sound-spelling connections in memory.
 These connections need to be strengthened by developing fine motor skills to exercise eye-hand coordination and handling.
 Relating a visual picture with each phoneme and spellings will set the foundations for reading and writing in the upcoming years.